Rennyo: Early life

 Born as Hoteimaru (布袋丸), later Kenju (兼寿), Rennyo was the son of Zonnyō (存如, 1396–1457, who later became the 7th Monshu (門主) of the Hongan-ji.
 Rennyo was born out of wedlock when his father was 18.
 His mother, a servant whose name is now unknown, was sent away when Rennyo was only six years old.
 Several times throughout his life he attempted to find her, with no result.

-Rennyo frequently quarreled with his stepmother, Nyoen (d.
-1460), and she attempted to have her own son, Ogen (1433–1503), installed as the successor to the abbacy of Hongan-ji.
-However, Rennyo's influential uncle, Nyojo (1402–1460), dismissed the idea and Rennyo ultimately succeeded as the 8th Monshu.
+As the eldest son of Zonnyō, Rennyo gained experience as a priest, assisting his father in temple duties.
+He also frequently quarreled with his stepmother, Nyoen (d.
+1460), and after Zonnyō's death (1457), she attempted to have her own son, Ogen (1433–1503), installed as the successor to the head of Hongan-ji.
+However, Rennyo's influential uncle, Nyojō (1402–1460), dismissed the idea and Rennyo ultimately succeeded as the 8th Monshu.

 Early Ministry

+Rennyo distributed calligraphic nembutsu honzons such as this one to local congregations as part of his preaching activities.